tensorlakeai/indexify/docs/docs/concepts.md

 # Key Concepts

-A typical workflow using Indexify involves adding content to a data repository, wait for views such as vector indexes to be updated as extractors run on the content.
-Once the views are populated, you could retrieve information from the views, via semantic search or read named entities, or see how content is clustered.
+A typical workflow using Indexify involves adding content to a data repository, wait for vector or JSON document indexes to be updated as extractors run on the content.
+As indexes are updated continously, you could retrieve updated information from them, via semantic search, K/V lookup or JSON path queries.

 ![High Level Concept](images/System_Architecture_Diagram.png)

+## Content
+Unstructured data ingested into Indexify or produced within the service by transforming ingested content.
+Ex - PDF, Videos, Images, Text.
+Content produced by transforming a source content has their lineage tracked to the source.
+For example a PDF document could be transformed by the system into Text, Images and JSON documents.

+## Index and Retreival APIs
+Indexes store extracted information from unstructured data, that can be either 1.
+Looked up with IDs 2.
+Searched semantically in the case of embedding indexes, or exact search in case of lucene indexes or using JSON path queries incase of JSON documents.

-## Extractors
+## Extractor
-Extractors extract features such as embedding or any other structured data from content to be made available for retrieval processes.
-Extractors can also produce more content, that can be consumed by other extractors.

-Some examples of extractors are -

-* PDF Extractors that extract embedding from texts, finds named entities, or summarize content.
-* Audio segmentation extractors which chunks audio based on presence of human speech.
+A python class that can -
+1. Transform unstructured data into intermediate forms.
+For example, a PDF document transformed into text, images, structured data if it contains tabular data.
+2. Extract features like embedding or metadata(JSON) that goes into various indexes that can be retreived by LLM applications.

-## Indexes
+## Extractor Bindings
-Indexify stores extracted features in Indexes.
-Indexify uses vector storage to store embedding and structured data such as JSON are stored in Postgres and other document stores.
-Indexes are automatically updated when content is added to a data repository by applying extractors on them, and are made available for retrieval.
+Applies extractors in a streaming fashion to ingested or derived unstructured content, and Indexes are automatically updated with the extracted data.
+Think of bindings as calls to extractors, they are long lived and are being called every time there is new content in the system.

 ## Data Repositories
 Data Repositories are logical abstractions for storing related content.
 Repositories allow partitioning data based on security and organizational boundaries.

-## Content
-Content are ny kind of unstructured data such as text, video or audio along with corresponding metadata.
-Content is stored in blob and K/V stores.
-Content are chunked, embedded, and indexed automatically by extractors.
-Content are either added by external systems or from extractors which chunk or transform unstructured data into intermediate forms, such as text chunks of large PDF/HTML docs, small speech segments of a podcast.

-## Retrieval APIs

-Retrieval APIs are used to retrieve information from indexes.
-Indexify supports two types of retrieval APIs - semantic search and faceted search.

-#### Vector Index

-A vector index allows for quick retrieval of relevant information, given a user query using semantic search.
-Indexify currently supports [HNSW (Hierarchical Navigable Small World Graph)](https://arxiv.org/abs/1603.09320) based vector indexes.

-#### Metadata Index

-Metadata Index are created from metadata extracted as JSON documents from content.
-For example, output of a NER extractor can be searched for chunks of PDFs that has the name of a person.
-We support full text search on metadata indexes and also json path based queries.